wp-staging/wp-staging/readme.txt

 == Screenshots ==

-1. Create a staging website
+1. Step 1.
+Create new staging site
+2. Step 2.
+Scanning your website for files and database tables
+3. Step 3.
+Staging site creation in progress
+4. Finish!

 == Changelog ==